perseids-project/digital_milliet/README.rst

-Additional annotations in each graph include a Bibliography, French and English translations of the primary source text, as well as images representing the described artwork or related material and semantic tag annotations on the images, the primry source texts, the translations and the commentary.
+Additional annotations in each graph include a Bibliography, French and English translations of the primary source text, as well as images representing the described artwork or related material and semantic tag annotations on the images, the primary source texts, the translations and the commentary.

 Entries are indexed for browsing both by Milliet Number and Author/Work/Passage of the target primary source text passage.